ZSolar1/QuadMadness/README.md

-# QuadMadness
+# SolarMadness

 ## What is this?

-QuadMadness is a rhythm game made in HaxeFlixel
+SolarMadness is a fork of a rhythm game made in HaxeFlixel, originally called [QuadMadness](https://github.com/Aura42069/QuadMadness).

 ## Why is this?

-After getting inspired by FNF and it's engine, I decided to try making a rhythm game of my own.
+After getting inspired by FNF and it's engine, Aura decided to try making a rhythm game of my own.
 The visual art-style is heavily inspired by [osu!lazer](https://lazer.ppy.sh/), and tries to aim at it's fluidity and cleanliness.
 This game is supposed to be highly-moddable with compatibility with different games.
+I made a fork of it because I wanted to help the project, but Aura said they wanted to make it on their own.
+This had laed me to extend this project with this fork.

 ## Currently available features
 - Autoplaying songs (Won't save score)